shaharsery/5V-Power-Bank/README.md

  I wanted to keep the design pretty simple and to make it 'hand-solderable', that's why all passive components' packages are 0603 or larger and all ICs have lead pins, that way all components can be hand soldered using a solder iron and some basic skills.

- \- Through the design process I was aiming for the use of 18650 Li-ion battery cells, for this project though it can work with any Li-ion / Li-Pol 3.7V battery, I plan on testing other battery cell packages once I'll have the PCBs for prototyping.
+ \- Through the design process I was aiming for the use of 18650 Li-ion battery cells, though it should work with any Li-ion / Li-Pol 3.7V battery, I plan on testing other battery cell packages once I'll have the PCBs for prototyping.

+ \- Though all the components used in this project can be easly sourced from Digi-Key and Mouser, I tried to use componnets that can also be sourced through LCSC, Ebay or Aliexpress, try to find a realiable distributor that suits your costs and needs.

+ \- A lot of modifications can be made to reduce the cost of this design, consider the necessety of components according to your own use.

  \- I know some people would prefer the input connector to be Type-C, I might add another version of this design with Type-C connecotr later.

  \- I plan on creating 2 types of PCBs, one roughly the dimensions of a 18650 package, and one compact deisgn that might be more suitable for flat battery packages.

  \- Please feel free to contact me if you have any question or remark, or if you found any mistake.
-I'll try to answer as fast as I can but I can't promise anything.
+I'll try to reply as fast as I can but I can't promise anything.

  \- Keep being awesome and help the OSHW community grow!